 The PhD graduate program emphasizes research work.
-The minimum course requirement for the PhD degree in the IMS is the equivalent of one full graduate course, in addition to MSC 1011Y "PhD Student Seminars."
+The minimum course requirement for the PhD degree in the IMS is the equivalent of one full graduate course (with a previous Masters), in addition to MSC 1011Y “PhD Student Seminars.”
 PhD Direct entry students are required to complete 2 full graduate courses in addition to MSC 1011Y.
-Depending on the student's background preparation, and in consultation with the supervisor and Program Advisory Committee members, additional courses may be recommended.
+Depending on the student’s background preparation, and in consultation with the supervisor and Program Advisory Committee members, additional courses may be recommended.
 Students are expected to be on-campus and participating full-time until all program requirements are completed.
-It is expected that courses will be completed in the first year, and that the research, written thesis and defence will be completed by the end of year 3 or 4.
+It is expected that courses will be completed in the first year, and that the research, written thesis and defense will be completed by the end of year 3 or 4.
 To qualify for the PhD degree, a thesis must be submitted and the student must pass an internal examination before proceeding to the final PhD oral examination conducted by the School of Graduate Studies.

-Generally, speaking, a PhD thesis is considered to be a body of work roughly equivalent to three peer-reviewed research papers, with an appropriate scholarly introduction.
+Generally speaking, a PhD thesis is considered to be a body of work roughly equivalent to three peer-reviewed research papers, with an appropriate scholarly introduction.